Who invented the piano and when was the piano invented? Discover a detailed piano history below

-Have you ever thought about how amazing a piano is?
+Have you ever thought about how amazing a piano is, or the history of the piano?
 It can play loud, it can play soft, it has a huge range from low notes to high notes, and pianos are fantastic for playing with everything from a symphony orchestra to a jazz ensemble, or even just solo!
 And have you taken a look inside one?
 All those strings and hammers and moving parts took a lot of inventors and many centuries to develop.
-Let’s find out how we got the pianos that we enjoy today.
+Let’s learn about piano history to find out how we got the pianos that we enjoy today.

 Before the Piano – 1600’s